h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 - Scope of Interpretability.
 (1) Random forest feature importance is a global interpretability measure.
 (2) Shapley and LOCO feature importance is a local interpretability measure, but can be aggregated to become global.

-- Appropriate Response Function Complexity.Random forest, Shapley, and LOCO feature importance can be used to explain tree-based response functions of nearly any complexity.
+- Appropriate Response Function Complexity, Random forest, Shapley, and LOCO feature importance can be used to explain tree-based response functions of nearly any complexity.

  - Understanding and Trust.
 (1) Random forest feature importance and global Shapley feature importance increases transparency by reporting and ranking influential input features (2) Local Shapley and LOCO feature importance enhances accountability by creating explanations for each model prediction.
 (3) Both global and local feature importance enhance trust and fairness when reported values conform to human domain knowledge and reasonable expectations.